minititof/mapreduce-prenoms/README.md

-# Christophe Bartier - TP2 MapReduce Prénoms
+# TP2 MapReduce Prénoms

-TP2 of Hadoop class
+## AUTHORS
+As mentioned in the README.md file, authors are Christophe Bartier and Théo Grandin

+## GOAL
+Studying a list of names with origins in a .csv file

+## CONTENT
-3 java codes
+1. 3 java codes, one for each of those classes:

-1 pom file for Maven
+- Counting number of first names by origin
+  ex: Korea 7

+- Couting number of first names by number of origins
+  ex: 2 257 (= 257 names have 2 origins)

+- Proportion of male and female names

+2. pom.xml, necessary to compile with Maven